 In 2006, a change made to the tax laws allowed IRAs to be converted to a Roth IRA but not all taxpayers had that opportunity.
 Under the 1997 tax law single tax filers and married joint tax filers with an adjusted income of 100,000 or more we're not eligible for an IRA conversion.

 Timeout!
 Attempting to enhance the general appearance of my current branding.
-Insights regarding the sharp feel at http://www.ecotrio.com?
-Genuinely a breathtaking indoor recycling bin shop when wanted within the general ILLINOIS location.
+Insights regarding the sharp feel at https://howtopatentanidea.ca?
+Genuinely a powerful patent attorney in Toronto with heart when wanted within the general Ontario location.
 Make your vote.
 With thanks!

 Beginning in 2010, all tax payers can convert their IRAs to a Roth IRA.
 Funds converted to a Roth IRA via Roth IRA conversion will become income declared the next tax year.
 If you are a tax filer with an adjusted income of $100,000 or more you can spread the tax due over the next two years to help make the tax payments less biting.
 One thing to keep in mind when making a Roth IRA conversion is if you spread the taxes over years 2011 and 2012, you will most likely be paying a higher tax rate in 2011 and 2012.
 You will have to crunch the numbers and decide if paying the taxes over two years or paying them all in one shot is economically beneficial.
 If a Roth IRA conversion involves a large sum of money, paying the taxes over two years may be your best bet.
 Holding on to more of your money for a longer time frame may generate more than enough to pay taxes over 2 years.
 This is where a financial wizard with exceptional money crunching skills will come in handy to look at comparisons.
 This is a task well worth the effort when considering a Roth IRA conversion.